Mike Brooks (Skip)

 Pro Series Hitters

-I now have the ability to show my students successful professional players using high-speed computer analysis, frame-by-frame sequences of motion mechanics and how timing and rhythm are incorporated.
-I can then video students and show them how their own mechanics and timing compare.
-I no longer need to teach players my own opinions or theories.
+We now have the ability to show students successful professional players using high-speed computer analysis, frame-by-frame sequences of motion mechanics and how timing and rhythm are incorporated.
+Our students can sync their own hitting video frame by frame with pro hitters to compare their own mechanics and timing.
+We no longer need to teach players our own opinions or theories.

-As a coach you know you have come full circle when the passion you had as a player, leaving it all on the field each day to achieve your dreams, has now become an intense desire to help young ballplayers reach their own goals, or at least know that they became the best that they could be.
+As a coach you know you have come full circle when the passion you had as a player, leaving it all on the field each day to achieve your dreams, has now become an intense desire to help young ballplayers reach their own goals, and know that they became the best that they could be.

 After all these years it seems that this quote from Jim Bouton especially rings true - "You see, you spend a good piece of your life gripping a baseball; and in the end, it turns out that it was the other way around all the time"